The Keepsake Apple

 This little apple was developed by Albert Etter.
 What it lacks in size it makes up in taste and sugar level.
 Its sweet and tart and unique.
 Cider makers love it, and some even make ciders only with Wickson apples.

 Steve Wood, the Grandfather of this era’s craft American cider from Farnum Hill Cider, says this bitter sweet English apple is the bittersweet apple to plant.
 So we did.
+It does not grow well here, only a handful remain, but they are fantastic apples.

 English dessert apple with a long tradition in cider.
 Trees of Antiquity claims, ” Fruit explodes with champagne-sherbet juice infused with a lingering scent of orange blossom.”
 Sound good?